 An application for change in a child support assessment allows the parties to respond to unanticipated changes in the parents’ and children’s lives.
 Such applications have long lasting effects, as these payments will generally continue until the child or children turn 18.

-If you would like more information our Brisbane Family Lawyers can help.
-Call us on Ph 07 3252 0011 or email us today to ask about a fixed fee first appointment.
+If you would like more information our Family Tree Team can help.
+Call us on (07) 3252 0011 or email us today to ask about a fixed fee first appointment.